All Episodes

 And no, I don't, apparently.

-I don't because now on national radio we're discussing uh this and and unfortunately there's a P. Diddy connection to this, which is unbelievable involving James Comey's daughter.
+And unfortunately, there's a P. Diddy connection to this, which is unbelievable involving James Comey's daughter.

 So they had the goods, but those goods were not good enough to get him a real prison sentence.

-Alexander Acosta, who was then the U.S. attorney for the Southern District of Florida, agrees to a plea deal which essentially grants immunity from all federal criminal charges to Epstein and also gets him only 18 months in jail, of which he only served 13 months, which six days a week was on work release for 16 hours a day.
+Alexander Acosta, who was then the U.S. Attorney for the Southern District of Florida, agrees to a plea deal, which essentially grants immunity from all federal criminal charges to Epstein and also gets him only 18 months in jail, of which he only served 13 months, which six days a week was on work release for 16 hours a day.

-So, like he's like a hotel.
+So like a hotel.

 The easiest gig you could get.